jsmnbom/potion-commotion/notes.md

 ## Bugs

-Holding a seed and harvesting a plant will sometimes immediately plant the seed Hydrations potions on dry fields is unclear
+Hydrations potions on dry fields is unclear
 Dusk and dawn on the clock
 Achevement don't show actual %